evoliatis/Laravel-Install/README.md

 ## Install for the first time

-If it's your first start of your projet, you need to install laravel and init the web directory manualy.
+If it's your first start of your project, you need to install laravel and init the web directory manualy.
 Don't panic, an install script is provided in the laravel_engine container.

 Just launch :